emad-elsaid/go-server/README.md

 ## Usage

 - This is meant to be cloned
-- Copy `.env.sample` to `.env` and edit the values and make sure it's loaded to your environment
+- Edit `.env` values and make sure it's loaded to your environment
 - Edit the `common.go` constants.
 - Generate database code with [Sqlc](main) `bin/db setup`
 - Run `bin/css` to download and compile css and icons